Dynamical Masses and Ages of Sirius-like Systems: Observations and Data

 \subsubsection{HD 136138}

 \cite{de_Medeiros_1999} first identified the system as a spectroscopic binary using RV observations, and the RV orbit was derived by \cite{Massarotti_2008} and \cite{Griffin_2009}.
-The {\sl IUE} spectrum of the system shows that the companion is a hot ($T_{\rm eff}=30400 \pm 780$) WD \citep{Stefanik_2011}. \cite{Stefanik_2011} acquired 46 additional measurements of the RV between 2003 and 2009 using the CfA Digital Speedometers \citep{Mayor_1985, Latham_1992}.
+The {\sl IUE} spectrum of the system shows that the companion is a hot ($T_{\rm eff}=30400 \pm 780$) WD \citep{Stefanik_2011}. \cite{Stefanik_2011} acquired 46 additional measurements of the RV between 2003 and 2009 using the Harvard-Smithsonian Center for Astrophysics Digital Speedometers \citep{Mayor_1985, Latham_1992}.
 We adopt all of them in our fit.
 Previous RVs dating back to 1924 are available in \cite{Griffin_2009}, but we did not include those data because their measurement uncertainties are unavailable.